 Discover it® Cash Back

-Best for those looking for a mix of low APR and spending rewards.
+Best for those looking for spending rewards.
 If you are generally good about paying your credit card bill in full, but from time to time need to carry a balance, we recommend going with the Discover it® Cash Back credit card.
-The card comes with a 14.24% - 25.24% Variable APR that is based on your creditworthiness.

-The Discover it® Cash Back is a cash back credit card that earns users 5% cash back in categories that change each quarter like gas, restaurants, wholesale clubs and more -up to the quarterly maximum each time you activate.
-Outside of this, it earns 1% cash back on all other purchases.
+The Discover it® Cash Back is a cash back credit card where users can earn 5% cash back at different places each quarter up to the quarterly maximum when you activate, 1% unlimited cash back on all other purchases - automatically.
 Bonus categories vary each quarter, so you should keep an eye on their calendar if you want to be spending optimally.

-The only major downside to the NRewards Secured credit card is its high minimum deposit.
+The only major downside to the Navy Federal nRewards® Secured Credit Card is its high minimum deposit.
 You must have at least $500 in your Navy Federal Savings account in order to apply for the card.
 This is fairly high as far as secured cards are concerned, but it's the price you must pay for the lowest APR in town.

 An Overview of Credit Card Interest Rates & APR